MealKitchen/mealkitchen/README.md

 6. Type command `ALTER ROLE root WITH REPLICATION;`

 #### Create mealplan database ####
 Almost done!
-The app requires a database named "mealplan" so run the following:
+The app requires a database named "mealplan", so run the following:

 ```psql
 CREATE DATABASE mealplan;
 ```

 ### Starting development
-To begin actual development you first need to kick off two tasks.
+To begin actual development you first need to kick off two processes.

 In the root directory run: